Bearlux/FacialMapping/README.md

 ##### Get Range
 Get range compresses distance values between 0 and 1 so that you can keep movements between a particular range and avoid unnatural facial expressions by points moving too far away from each other.
 ##### Modal
 The modal function is where all the work for animating the face lies.
 It starts with 2 event handlers checking if the animation program is supposed to be running, if it isn't the window closes and the program stops, but if it is then it continues with the function.
+For each of the frames capturing the face, the program saves the needed landmarks to an array to be altered.
+The program then grabs the rotation vector and first angle of each of the points.
+You then go through all of the "bones" in the model and changes and smooths the displacement to match the expression from the webcam.
+Finally it marks each landmark on the webcam with a dot so that the user can see what points are being tracked for the animation.
 ##### MISC.
 Functions
+The rest of the functions handle the initalization and exit of the program so that when the user accesses the program teh popup window showing the camera opens and closes as needed.